fudab/fudab.github.io/covid-19/us.md

 #### Exponential and Power Growth

 Apart from the above compartmental model, we also experiment with two popular curve fitting models: exponential and power growth.
-For these kind of least square regression methods, we restrict ourselves to the national cases and start the fitting from `March 9` (a week before the first breaking point chosen above) to fix the error in the early states of testing in every state.
+For these kind of least square regression methods, we restrict ourselves to the national cases and start the fitting from `March 16` (right after the first breaking point chosen above) to fix the error in the early states of testing in every state.

 More concretely, we assume that the general expressions are:
 <div class="math">